-With zero global warming potential and zero ozone depletion potential, ammonia is considered one of the most cost effective, energy efficient, natural refrigerants for industrial refrigeration.
-However, ammonia is classified as a B2L refrigerant under the ISO 817 classification scheme, meaning it has higher toxicity and lower flammability than other refrigerants.
+With zero global warming potential (GWP) and ozone depletion potential (ODP), ammonia is considered one of the most cost effective, energy efficient, natural refrigerants for industrial refrigeration.
+However, ammonia is classified as a B2L refrigerant, which means it is toxic and flammable.
+As such, ammonia gas detection is critical for on-site safety.

 Ammonia is considered a flammable hazard between concentrations of approximately 15% to 28% by volume in air.
 EN 378 stipulates that for flammable levels of ammonia, alarms should be set as follows:

-- At low alarm level 500 PPM (0.33% LEL) alarm and mechanical ventilation to be activated
+- At low alarm level 500 ppm (0.33% lower exposure limit (LEL)) alarm and mechanical ventilation to be activated

 With 20 tons of ammonia on site to support its packing lines and blast freezers, effective gas detection is a top priority for Greenyard Frozen.
 Learn how Bacharach helps this food processor protect its personnel while providing robust data-driven notifications.
 Read More

 Ammonia leak detection

 Considering the hazardous nature of Ammonia, clear instructions ensure that a properly designed, constructed, operated, and maintained ammonia refrigeration system can be safely achieved.

 The EPA states two requirements relative to leak detection::